Professor Paul Kay

 - Location: 10.35 Garstang

-- To quantify the fate and effects of emerging contaminants in the water environment.
+- the occurence, fate and effects of emerging contaminants in the environment

-- Programme manager MSc River Basin Dynamics and Management, MSc Environmental Water Consultancy
+- Programme Manager MSc River Basin Dynamics and Management

 - PhD, Hydrology/water quality, Cranfield University